 Who is Responsible for Forecasting Sales?

-Creating accurate sales forecasts is a collaborative effort involving multiple organisational stakeholders.
+Creating accurate sales forecasts is a collaborative effort involving multiple organizational stakeholders.
 However, sales leaders and their teams are primarily responsible for producing accurate sales forecasts.

-Who’s responsible for sales forecast depends entirely on the organisation; in general, though, the people responsible usually are:
+Who’s responsible for sales forecast depends entirely on the organization; in general, though, the people responsible usually are:

-• Sales Leaders: Sales Leaders promise the numbers that their sales teams will deliver.
+- Sales Leaders: Sales Leaders promise their sales teams will deliver the numbers.
 How they forecast usually depends on their level of seniority.

 What Influences a Sales Forecast?